An “Out of Place” Artifact

 The Coso Artifact is an item known as an “out of place artifact.”
 Out of place artifacts are essentially modern objects found in places where they do not belong, hinting at the possibility of modern technology having been around long before modern man developed it.
 In the case of the Coso Artifact, the item was found inside of a stone or lump of hardened clay.

-The Coso Artifact was found by rock and geode hunters Mike Mikesell, Virginia Maxey and Wallace Lane.
+The Coso Artifact was found by rock and geode hunters Mike Mikesell, Virginia Maxey, and Wallace Lane.
 On February 13, 1961, the trio was hunting for geodes to sell in their gift shop.
 They hunted in the area of Olancha, California and then brought their finds back to the shop to be sorted and cut.
 When one of the “geodes” was cut, a cylinder of metal and ceramic was found inside.
-One of the discoverers of the Cos said that an archaeologist dated the material to 500,000 years ago.
+One of the discoverers of the Coso said that an archaeologist dated the material to 500,000 years ago.
 It was also said that it might be hardened clay and that it also contained what looked like a nail and a washer.

 The date of the Coso Artifact relies on the assumption that it is a geode.
 The only known thorough physical examination of the Coso Artifact found that the material was too soft to be a geode.
 It also lacked the telltale quartz crystals found in crystals.
 Some softer materials can form around a modern item relatively quickly, whereas a geode cannot.
-That renders the age estimate not necessarily incorrect, but based on a faulty belief.
+That renders the age estimate not necessarily incorrect but based on a faulty belief.
 The most telling part of the examination came with an x-ray of the item inside.
 It revealed that the metal was a cylinder with a screw-like item on one end and a flare on the other end.

 However, the screw-like end posed a problem.
 He contacted the Spark Plug Collectors of America, asking them to identify it, if possible.
-He received word back that the item had been positively identified as a 1920s Champion spark plug.
-There was no doubt in the man’s mind and other spark plug collectors have confirmed that the Coso Artifact is indeed a spark plug, just designed differently than the spark plugs we use today.
+He received word back that the item had been positively identified as a 1920s Champion spark plug used in Ford Model T or Model A engines.
+There was no doubt in the man’s mind.
+Other spark plug collectors confirmed that the Coso Artifact is indeed a spark plug, just designed differently than the spark plugs we use today.